The Lingual Cycle and Seasons of Selfhood

 Conclusion: The Lingual Calendar and the Seasons of Selfhood

 I have come to understand that languages do not exist merely as additive cognitive ability; they compete, they overlap, and can rescue one another.
-My Yorùbá language loss was the initial price paid in pursuit of Spanish.
+My Yorùbá language loss was the initial price paid in pursuit of Frensh the Spanish.
 It was the realization of this loss that led me into language study, transforming Yorùbá into a reclaimed inheritance.
 Today, my relationship with these languages is no longer a zero-sum game.
 Spanish continues to provide the social and emotional support necessary to navigate the isolation of educational migration, while the Yorùbá language blossoms when I spend time with my family and implement a more deliberate family language policy.
 My language use has never been linear; it has always been seasonal.
 The lingual cycle gives me a way to name this complexity.
 Languages in my repertoire do not simply accumulate or attrite; they respond to migration, to aspiration, to love and shame.
 Languages ebb and flow in line with institutional demands and migratory rhythms of “home, school, and friends” (Lyiscott, 2014, 2:23).
 What I once believed was fragmentation, now I understand as cyclical attunement.